-How were you prepared to make the transition because of your MSON experience?
+How were you prepared to make the transition online at Trinity Prep because of your MSON experience?

 The synchronous learning experience of MSON greatly prepared me for the transition of classes online.
 Having class at a scheduled time in my day, even when we were still on campus, helped me organize and schedule study and homework time.
 Also, the unique nature of communicating online with students I had never met was a great introduction to the task of voicing my thoughts in class online.
 Finally, the nature of the MSON classroom places a lot of responsibility on the students to engage and interact.
 I outgrew my hesitation to speak without raising my hand and frequently unmute myself to contribute to the class conversation without teachers explicitly having to call someone.